victoriatsitskishvili/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler
 HTML:
 1. Creating the time blocks:
-a) creating the div ids for all - from 9 am till 5 pm; creating a separate class for styling - "time"
+a) creating the div ids for all - from 9 am till 5 pm; creating a separate class for styling - "time" and "row"
 b) creating another div class hour : "col-md-1" - column, medium screen(for desktops), spans 1 of 12 columns
 c)creating text area class details : "col-md-10" - column, medium screen(for desktops), spans 10 of 12 columns
 d) creating a button class btn saveBtn (according to style.css) : "col-md-1"- column, medium screen(for desktops), spans 1 of 12 columns